-Gross margins for the first half of 2011 and 2010 were 47% and 44%, respectively.
-Our favorable product mix more than offset start up costs at our Slovakia plant, higher freight costs and higher raw material costs.
+Gross margins for the first nine months of 2011 and 2010 were 47% and 45%, respectively.
+Our favorable product mix and lower freight costs added 3% to our margin and were partially offset by start up costs at our Slovakia plant and higher raw material costs.

-Selling, general and administrative expenses ("SG&A") were \$42.6 million and 28% of revenues in the first half of 2011, compared with \$39.0 million and 29% of revenues in the first half of 2010.
-The increase was primarily from a one-time expense for the Long Term Retention Plan ("LTRP") of \$2.0 million and increased sales and marketing compensation and benefits and travel of \$1.6 million.
+Selling, general and administrative expenses ("SG&A") were \$63.0 million and 28% of revenues in the first nine months of 2011, compared with \$57.4 million and 28% of revenues in the first nine months of 2010.
+The increase in expense was primarily from a one-time expense for the Long Term Retention Plan ("LTRP") of \$2.0 million, increased sales and marketing compensation and benefits and travel of \$2.9 million, increases general and administrative compensation and benefits of \$0.9 million, increased information technology ("IT") costs of \$0.6 million, partially offset by \$1.1 million in lower legal costs.
 In January 2011, our Compensation Committee determined to pay out the 2005 LTRP grants and to not make any future payments for the 2006 and 2007 awards, thus effectively cancelling the plan.
-As a result, we recognized \$2.0 million of non-recurring expense to SG&A in the first half of 2011.
-The increase in sales and marketing compensation and benefits and travel is primarily a result of the expansion of our sales and marketing workforce and salary increases.
+As a result, we recognized \$2.0 million of non-recurring expense to SG&A in the first nine months of 2011.
+The increase in sales and marketing compensation and benefits and travel is primarily a result of the expansion of our sales and marketing workforce by 14 employees and compensation increases.
+The increase in our general and administrative compensation and benefits is primarily a result of compensation increases in legal expenses is due to lower general legal expense.

-Research and development expenses ("R&D") were \$4.5 million and 3% of revenue in the first half of 2011 compared to \$1.9 million and 1% of revenue in the first half of 2010.
-The increase was primarily \$1.9 million of higher project related R&D expenses and \$0.3 million in one-time expense for the LTRP.
+Research and development expenses ("R&D") were \$6.4 million and 3% of revenue in the first nine months of 2011 compared to \$2.9 million and 1% of revenue in the first nine months of 2010.
+The increase was primarily from \$2.6 million of higher project related R&D expenses in all our market segments, \$0.3 million in one-time expense for the LTRP and \$0.3 million in increased compensation and benefits from an increased workforce.

-Legal settlement income of \$2.5 million was received in the first half of 2011 and recorded in operating expenses.
+Legal settlement income of \$2.5 million was received in the first nine months of 2011 and recorded in operating expenses.
 The payment to us was the result of a settlement of litigation against a law firm that formerly represented us in patent litigation.

-Other income was \$0.8 million in the first half of 2011 compared to \$0.3 million in the first half of 2010.
+Other income was \$1.0 million in the first nine months of 2011 compared to less than \$0.1 million in the first nine months of 2010.
+The increase was primarily due to higher interest income and favorable changes in gains/losses on disposal of assets.